-An area of approximately 4.2ha of land on the southern side of St Johns Road Phase 1 residential development and the northern side of Peewit Hill Close, as defined by the policies map, is allocated for development to include approximately 106 dwellings.
-Planning permission will be granted provided that the detailed proposals comply with the development plan, and comply with an approved masterplan for the whole site which addresses the following specific requirements:- information will be required for the HRA:

-- i.
-The provision of a range of housing types, sizes and tenures; - ii.
-The provision of on-site public open space and play areas, to serve the development providing it is kept outside the natural woodland areas, the headwaters and the buffers for Badnum Creek; - iii.
-To preserve water quality and flows into the headwaters and Badnum Creek the following studies and

-- a.
-A thorough hydrological survey of the water flow across the site - b.
-A full exploration of the headwater system taking account of impacts from phase 1, chemical and water quality testing, and suggesting any remediation that can be provided and how the remaining headwater habitat can be retained and protected - c. details of Sustainable Urban Drainage with three forms of naturalised filtration and maintenance of runoff at greenfield rates. - iv.
-Ensure avoidance or mitigation of direct and indirect adverse impacts on habitats or species protected by legislation or identified as of principal importance within the NERC Act 2006 S41 lists or habitats that support the adder populations on site, that routes remain open along the M27 Priority Biodiversity Link for species dispersal and ensure that there is a net gain in biodiversity; - Opportunities will be taken to create and enhance habitat connectivity within the M27 Priority Biodiversity Link to the west to ensure this corridor remains open for wildlife dispersal; - vi.
-The provision of pedestrian and cycle links both within the site and to connect the site with the surrounding area; - vii.
-The provision of a good quality landscape setting for the development (including retention and buffering of the headwaters and Badnum Creek.
-The creek should be buffered by at least 20m landscape treatment for the proposed link road) and retaining, maintaining and reinforcing existing boundary hedgerows, tree belts and woodland;

-- viii.
-Ensuring an acceptable noise and air environment for new homes through appropriate siting of development and the provision of suitable noise and air mitigation measures, in light of the proposed link road (Policy HE2), the M27 and the proposed employment uses (Policy HE3); and - ix.
-Provision of a connection to the sewerage system at the nearest point of connection as advised by Southern Water.
+- 1. An area of approximately 4.2ha of land on the southern side of St Johns Road Phase 1 residential development and the northern side of Peewit Hill Close, as defined by the policies map, is allocated for development to include approximately 106 dwellings.
+Planning permission will be granted provided that the detailed proposals comply with the development plan, and comply with an approved masterplan for the whole site which addresses the following specific requirements: - a. the provision of a range of housing types, sizes and tenures; - b. the provision of on-site public open space and play areas, to serve the development providing it is kept outside the natural woodland areas, the headwaters and the buffers for Badnum Creek; - c. to preserve water quality and flows into the headwaters and Badnum Creek the following studies and information will be required for the HRA: - i. a thorough hydrological survey of the water flow across the site - ii. a full exploration of the headwater system taking account of impacts from phase 1, chemical and water quality testing, and suggesting any remediation that can be provided and how the remaining headwater habitat can be retained and protected - iii. details of Sustainable Urban Drainage shall be provided in accordance with policy DM6. - ensure avoidance or mitigation of direct and indirect adverse impacts on habitats or species protected by legislation or identified as of principal importance within the NERC Act 2006 S41 lists or habitats that support the adder populations on site, that routes remain open along the M27 Priority Biodiversity Link for species dispersal and ensure that there is a net gain in biodiversity; - e. opportunities will be taken to create and enhance habitat connectivity within the M27 Priority Biodiversity Link to the west to ensure this corridor remains open for wildlife dispersal; - f. the provision of pedestrian and cycle links both within the site and to connect the site with the surrounding area; - g. the provision of a good quality landscape setting for the development (including retention and buffering of the headwaters and Badnum Creek.
+The creek should be buffered by at least 20m landscape treatment for the proposed link road) and retaining, maintaining and reinforcing existing boundary hedgerows, tree belts and woodland; - ensuring an acceptable noise and air environment for new homes through appropriate siting of development and the provision of suitable noise and air mitigation measures, in light of the proposed link road (policy HE2), the M27 and the proposed employment uses (policy HE3); and - i. occupation of the development is phased to align with the delivery of any necessary wastewater network reinforcement, in liaison with the service provider.